On local characterizations of Hida families of Siegel modular forms: Introduction

-We prove a result analogous to that of Ghate--Vatsal, but under hypotheses similar to those of Castella--Wang-Erickson providing characterizations of Hida families of stable Yoshida lifts, in terms of \begin{enumerate} \item density of weight $(k,2)$ specializations whose local $p$-adic Galois reprepsentations are de Rham, and \item decomposability of the local Galois representation. \end{enumerate} See Theorem \ref{thm:nomore}.
-In particular, we prove a result similar to the equivalence \ref{item:CMHida} $\iff$ \ref{item:infwt1}, which is not available in \cite{MR4397038}.
-By means of a ring-theoretic example in Section \ref{sec:limitation}, we highlight that without a relevant cyclicity hypothesis on Selmer groups, it may not be possible to establish a clean characterization as obtained by Ghate--Vatsal \cite{MR2139691} simply using Ribet's methods and pseudo-nullity hypothesis on Selmer groups.
+In Theorem \ref{thm:nomore}, we prove a result analogous to Ghate--Vatsal \cite{MR2139691}, but under hypotheses similar to those of Castella--Wang-Erickson providing characterizations of Hida families of stable Yoshida lifts, in terms of \begin{enumerate}[leftmargin=1.5em,topsep=2.2pt] \item density of weight $(k,2)$ specializations whose local $p$-adic Galois representations are de Rham, and \item decomposability of the local Galois representation. \end{enumerate} We prove a result similar to the equivalence \ref{item:CMHida} $\iff$ \ref{item:infwt1}, which is not available in \cite{MR4397038}.
+By means of a ring-theoretic example in Section \ref{sec:limitation}, we highlight that without a relevant cyclicity hypothesis on Selmer groups, it may not be possible to establish a clean characterization as obtained by Ghate--Vatsal \cite{MR2139691} only using Ribet's methods and pseudo-nullity hypotheses on Selmer groups.
 Under weaker hypotheses (in particular, without the relevant cyclicity hypothesis), we prove in Theorem \ref{thm:notisos} that not all $\GSp_4$ Hida families satisfy the local characterizations given above, providing partial evidence towards them. \\

 In order to employ Ribet's method \cite{MR419403} as enhanced by Bella\"iche--Chenevier \cite{MR2656025}, we need to overcome various obstacles that were not present in the $\Gl_2$ setting.
 We explain the key ingredients needed to establish Theorems \ref{thm:notisos} and \ref{thm:nomore}, highlighting the differences from \cite{MR4397038} along the way.
-Following Genestier--Tilouine \cite{MR2234862} and Pilloni \cite{MR2920881}, we prove a minimal $R=\mathbb{T}$ theorem which in turn establishes the freeness of the $\GSp_4$ ordinary Hecke algebra over the Iwasawa algebra with two variables (corresponding to the weight variables).
-See Theorem \ref{thm:R=T}.
+We use the minimal $R=\mathbb{T}$ theorem --- in the spirit of Genestier--Tilouine \cite{MR2234862} and Pilloni \cite{MR2920881} --- from a companion work \cite{DPmin} which in turn establishes the freeness of the $\GSp_4$ ordinary Hecke algebra over the Iwasawa algebra with two variables (corresponding to the weight variables).
 Along with Geraghty's ordinary modularity lifting theorem \cite{MR3953131}, the freeness assertion is crucially needed to establish Theorem \ref{thm:notisos}.
 Unlike in the $\Gl_2$-setting, the freeness assertion is not known in greater generality in our setting.
-See Remark \ref{rem:nocontrolhecke}. \\
+See \cite[Remark 1.1]{DPmin}. \\